TristanItoh/hybrid-kart/JOURNAL.md

 I guess I should have expected that from welding on a glass table...
 But tomorrow i'll buy a welding blanket and start welding on a plastic table instead
 ### Total Session TIme: 4 Hours

+## Day 12 - June 17
+For the past few days, I've just continued practice welding.
+I remember a day or two ago I kept trying to weld 2 pipes together, and it just kept snapping apart.
+But I bought new electrodes and they work like magic.
+Those 2 pipes I probably still have to grind down the excess, but I tried on 2 new ones and they are now solidly attached.
+Now I've basically got 2 long steel pipes, which I'll use for the two sides of the bottom part of the frame.
+Tomorrow I'll start cutting the ones that go in between, and maybe even weld them.